uptane/pures/pure2.md

 #### metadata/director/EMEA-standard.json

-This sample offline-update targets metadata file would direct a device to install firmware-acme-1.0.2.bin on the acme-flibberator-NBB2 ECU, and firmware-bravo-3.1.1.bin on the bravo-turboencabulator ECU, regardless of the specific ECU serial number of those devices.
+This sample offline-update Targets metadata file would direct a device to install firmware-acme-1.0.2.bin on the acme-flibberator-NBB2 ECU, and firmware-bravo-3.1.1.bin on the bravo-turboencabulator ECU, regardless of the specific ECU serial number of those devices.
 That installation directions is only valid until 2022-02-24T20:54:38Z, and furthermore is only valid if version 5 of offline-update-EMEA.json is the version that the device's latest offline-update-snapshot.json file indicates.

 ```
 {